 2021 Danish F4, Padborg Park race one

 The beneficiary of Noda and Fittipaldi’s crash at Padborg Park was Carrasquedo, who inherited victory after on-the-road winner Noda was disqualified for the clash.
-The Mexican followed that up with victory in race three of the weekend to leap ahead of his two international rivals in the points, although not making the trip to the rounds before or after means he’s a distant seventh in the standings – although still ahead of Noda.
+The Mexican followed that up with victory in race three of the weekend to leap ahead of his two international rivals in the points, although not making the trip to the rounds before or after meant he dropped way down the standings.

-Before turning 14, Carrasquedo actually debuted in NACAM F4 and came 13th in the championship last year in what was also a part-time campaign.
+Before turning 14, Carrasquedo actually debuted in NACAM F4 and came 13th in the championship in 2020 in what was also a part-time campaign.

 Noah Stromsted DENMARK 14 years, 0 months & 23 days